omegaee/my-fingerprint/README_EN.md

 ## Usage

+#### Chrome & Edge

 ***Installation:***
-1. Download the latest version of the Extension `zip` -- [Extension Download](https://github.com/omegaee/my-fingerprint/releases/latest)
+1. Download the latest version of the Extension `.zip` -- [Extension Download](https://github.com/omegaee/my-fingerprint/releases/latest)
 2. Open the browser extension management, open the developer mode
-3. Drag and drop the downloaded `zip` into the Browser Extension Manager page.
+3. Drag and drop the downloaded `.zip` into the Browser Extension Manager page.
-4. Enable the Extension (check `Allow in InPrivate` in `Details` if necessary).
+4. Enable the Extension (check `Allow in Incognito / Allow in InPrivate` in `Details` if necessary).

 ***Usage:***
 - Installation takes effect immediately (previously opened tabs have to be refreshed to take effect)
 - (Optional) Left-click on the plug-in icon to enter the configuration page for customized configuration.
+- (Optional) If this does not work, try restarting your browser.

 ***Frontend:***
-- Browser version required `Chrome 90+`, Recommended `Chrome 120+`.
+- Browser version required `Chrome 120+` `Edge 120+`.

+#### Firefox

+***Installation:***
+1. Download the latest version of the Extension `.xpi` -- [Extension Download](https://github.com/omegaee/my-fingerprint/releases/latest)
+2. Drag and drop the `.xpi` file directly into the browser window.
+3. The browser will pop up installation prompt.
+4. Left click on the extension icon to enter the extension page, click on `More -> Permission` to permission the feature.

+***Usage:***
+- Installation takes effect immediately (previously opened tabs have to be refreshed to take effect)
+- (Optional) Left-click on the plug-in icon to enter the configuration page for customized configuration.
+- (Optional) If this does not work, try restarting your browser.

+***Frontend:***
+- Browser version required `Firefox 136+`.

 ## Popup Module